nikoloside/TEBP-DeepFracture/README.md

 ### Datasets

 We provide the generation method of pre-fracture data.
-However, we can not release the fracturerb code.
+However, we can not release the FractureRB code.
 You can find the generated 4 models data here:
 [OneDrive link for dataset](https://univtokyo-my.sharepoint.com/:f:/g/personal/7553042866_utac_u-tokyo_ac_jp/EnxALyErewNMhYWeqoGSa9ABfqw45H1UWYYHVcOuLQNovw?e=caddF5)

 We plan to provide the generated fractured datasets for all 7 categories separately.